Our Mission: Your Transition

 Keep in mind that taxpayers in your state and your town or city are paying for your public school education.
 They want you to put their hard-earned money to good use.
 That way, you can get the biggest return tomorrow for the financial investment they are making in you today!

-Consider investing time with us — commit to our Rainmakers Internship Preparation Program (RIPP).
+Consider investing time with us — juniors and seniors should commit to our Rainmakers Internship Preparation Program (RIPP).
 Learn and practice the skills you need to get and keep a job.
-With the training and mentoring you will receive in our program, you can start your career early as a ‘gig worker’ and earn money while you are still in high school and/or in college or industry training.
+With the training and mentoring you will receive in our program, you will be prepared to find and succeed in a job whether it is in the traditional workforce or the Gig Economy.
 You will develop the professional audacity you will need to secure and serve a successful remote internship with a business you recruit.
 Those exact skills will also help support your success as adults in the Gig Economy.

 And if you’re still a freshman or sophomore in high school, pay close attention to our special curriculum for underclassmen/woman.
 The information in our Stormy Wannabees Advantage Initiative will help you better understand why you need to work hard every day in high school and be better prepared for the demands you will face as a high school upperclassman (junior or senior) and for the work you will need to do to become a Rainmaker.